 Using a portable electric space heater can be one of the most expensive ways to heat your home.
-At today's prices, electric heat costs at least five times as much
+At today's prices, electric heat costs at least eight times as much

 per BTU as natural gas.
 You will not save money using an electric space heater unless you turn your central heating system down several